mickael067/MMM-COVID19-SPARKLINE/README.md

 ## sparklineDeltavsDaily = true

 New option added 4-April-2020.
-This option was inspired by YouTube producer "[minutephysics](https://www.youtube.com/channel/UCUHW94eEFW7hkUMVaZz4eDg)", who proposes that plotting the total number of cases on the X axis and the weekly change in cases on the Y axis can help visualize whether or not we're winning the battle against COVID-19.
+This option was inspired by YouTube producer [minutephysics](https://www.youtube.com/channel/UCUHW94eEFW7hkUMVaZz4eDg), who proposes plotting the total number of cases on the X-axis and the weekly change in cases on the Y-axis to help visualize whether or not we're winning the battle against COVID-19.
 See his video [here](https://www.youtube.com/watch?v=54XLXg4fYsc).

 If you enable this option, the daily plot will no longer be shown.
 Honestly, the daily plot is not that interesting, as it only shows that the rate of infection is exponential.
-This plot at least gives you something to look for.
+This plot at least gives you something to look (hope) for.

-This type of plot ignores the "sparklineDays" directive -- this type of plot always shows all available data.
+Note: This type of plot ignores the "sparklineDays" directive; it always shows all available data.

 ![Explanation of sparklineDeltavsDaily option](images/sparklineDeltavsDaily.png)